tanaylab/slanter/README.md

 a drop-in replacement for `pheatmap::pheatmap`, and enjoy.

 The lower level function `slanter::slanted_orders` will compute the visualization order and `slanter::oclust` will compute hierarchical clustering that is consistent with this order.
-See the[R package](https://CRAN.R-project.org/package=slanter) reference manual for a description of all the available functions.
+See the [R package](https://CRAN.R-project.org/package=slanter) reference manual for a description of all the available functions.